 Members of the Council of Governors are expected on an annual basis, or at any-time should their circumstances change, to disclose to the Council any pecuniary, personal or family interests (including partner), whether the interest is actual or potential, direct or indirect.
 Interests declared are then formally recorded in the Register of Interest of Governors.
-The register is available to the public on request and via the Trust's website, with interests being formally documented via completion of a Governor Declaration of Interest Form and reported to the Council of Governors, on an annual basis (at a Council of Governors' Meeting).
+The register is available to the public on request and via the Trust's website ('Meet our Governors' webpage - https://mft.nhs.uk/the-trust/governors-and-members/council-of-governors/), with interests being formally documented via completion of a Governor Declaration of Interest Form and reported to the Council of Governors, on an annual basis (at a Council of Governors' Meeting).
 Governors who fail to disclose any interest or material interest required to be disclosed under the Trust's Constitution provisions must permanently vacate their office if required to do so by a majority of the remaining Governors.